TrueBlocks/trueblocks-core/docs/readmes/chaindata-transactions.md

 Flags:
-  -a, --articulate           articulate the retrieved data if ABIs can be found -t, --trace                include the transaction's traces in the results -u, --uniq                 display a list of uniq addresses found in the transaction -f, --flow string          for the uniq option only, export only from or to (including trace from or to)
+  -a, --articulate           articulate the retrieved data if ABIs can be found -t, --traces               include the transaction's traces in the results -u, --uniq                 display a list of uniq addresses found in the transaction -f, --flow string          for the uniq option only, export only from or to (including trace from or to)
                              One of [ from | to ]